SupaxInc/data-structure-and-algorithms/README.md

     **Unique uses:**

+    - Remember that in the array, the highest frequencies you can get is based on the length of the array
+        - This allows us to create a 2d array and the index of this array is the frequency.
+Giving us the top K that we require.
     - 1st approach:
         - Use a max heap to heapify the first value of tuple or array
     - 2nd approach